Ceremonialist

 Sculptural Ephemera

-My ceremonialist practice is rooted in the Earth, with nature often serving as my studio.
+My ceremonialist practice is rooted in relationship with place and nature often serves as my studio.
 While spending time outdoors, I gather natural objects like shells, driftwood, stones, and feathers, appreciating the beautiful imperfections hard-won of being of and from the Earth.
 In doing so, I am reminded to appreciate and honor my own imperfection and that of those my life intersects with.

 We All Come from the Goddess